-Tom Cruise Back In The Danger Zone: Hints ‘Top Gun: Maverick’ Production Start
+Tom Cruise Back In The Danger Zone: Teases ‘Top Gun: Maverick’ Production Start

 A sequel to the 1986 Tony Scott-directed action drama has long been in development and got close several years ago.
 But Scott’s untimely death shelved the project.
 Paramount has long been in the Tom Cruise business (it’s releasing Mission: Impossible – Fallout on July 26) and this gives them another big summer marquee title with a built-in fanbase.

-The original made $357M worldwide, won an Original Song Oscar for “Take My Breath Away,” spawned a 9x platinum soundtrack, boosted the sale of Ray-Ban Aviator sunglasses by 40% and breathed new life into the Porsche 356 Speedster and The Righteous Brothers’ “You’ve Lost That Lovin’ Feeling.”
+The original, which also starred Anthony Edwards, Kelly McGillis, Val Kilmer, Tom Skerritt and Meg Ryan, made $357M worldwide, won an Original Song Oscar for “Take My Breath Away,” spawned a 9x platinum soundtrack, boosted the sale of Ray-Ban Aviator sunglasses by 40% and breathed new life into the Porsche 356 Speedster and The Righteous Brothers’ “You’ve Lost That Lovin’ Feeling.”

 Here’s Cruise’s tweet from today: